View our Covid-19 Response Learn More- Click to Dismiss

 When Must an ECO Summary be Completed?

-The ECO Summary must be completed for preschool-aged children at the initial IEP meeting and annually thereafter at IEP review meetings for the duration of early childhood special education services (instructional and/or support).
+Early Childhood Outcomes must be completed for preschool-aged children at the initial IEP meeting and annually thereafter at IEP review meetings for the duration of early childhood special education services (instructional and/or support).
+The initial and annual Early Childhood Outcomes are documented as part of the learner’s Present Levels of Academic Achievement and Functional Performance (PLAAFP) in the IEP.

-The final ECO Summary is completed at the IEP meeting when the IEP team determines a preschool-age child will no longer receive Early Childhood Special Education (ECSE) or preschool services such as transitioning to kindergarten, exiting special education, or moving out of state.
-However, the final ECO Summary cannot be completed more than ninety calendar days before the end of ECSE or preschool services.
-If the IEP meeting is held more than ninety calendar days prior to the ending of the ECSE or preschool services, then the ECO Summary needs to be updated by the IEP team when the services end.
+The final ECO is completed at the IEP meeting when the IEP team determines a preschool-age child will no longer receive Early Childhood Special Education (ECSE) services such as transitioning to kindergarten, exiting special education, or moving out of state.
+However, the final ECO cannot be completed more than ninety calendar days before the end of ECSE services.
+If the IEP meeting is held more than ninety calendar days prior to the ending of the ECSE services, then the ECO needs to be updated by the IEP team when the services end.

 ECO Summary: Comparison to Peers or Standards

 The IEP teams, including families, share information about children’s development in reference to skills and behaviors associated with age-appropriate expectations for same-age peers without disabilities in the three ECO areas.
-Based on the information, the team uses a 7-point rating scale to determine the child's functioning relative to age-appropriate expectations.
-Ratings must reflect and convey the children’s current functioning across settings and in situations that make up their day.
+For each ECO area, the team will summarize the learner’s skills and strengths within that area in the context of daily activities and routines.
+Based on that information, the team will choose an ECO Description that describes the child’s functioning relative to age-appropriate expectations.

-The seven-point rating is determined based on a child's:
+The ECO Description is determined based on a child’s:

 A child’s progress is determined based on any of the following: